 Your upholstered furniture can deal with some pretty serious wear and tear over its lifetime.
 From the kids and pets jumping on the upholstery to spills and scratches, this wear and tear can quickly take its toll.

 Furniture upholstery can be tricky to clean and difficult to fix.
 But the good news is that with a little proactive care and maintenance, you can keep your upholstery looking great without having to pay for cleaning and repairs.
+Also you can check some kinds of materials available for upholstering furniture, helping you make your decision for what fabric to choose.

 And the best way to do this is with a regular furniture care routine.